 The Mill Valley Historical Society proudly presents what has come to be affectionately known as the “First Wednesday” program.
 On the first Wednesday of each month, we invite a guest speaker to present to MVHS members.
 Generally, the talks focus on Mill Valley or Bay Area history.

 Past speakers and topics have included: Local historian Barry Spitz on the history of the Dipsea Race; railroad historian Richard Torney on the many ways railroads have touched Mill Valley; historian Betty Goerke sharing her expertise on the coastal Miwoks and Chief Marin; beat poets/authors Locke McCorkle and Al Young on their early days of living and writing in Mill Valley with counter-culture icons Jack Kerouac, Alan Watts, Jack Cassady, and Allen Ginsburg.

-The First Wednesday talks begin at 7:30 and are held in the Creekside room of the library.
-They are free of charge.
+The First Wednesday talks begin at 7pm and are held in the Mill Valley public library.

 Sorry, we couldn't find any posts.
 Please try a different search.